 Her music blends vulnerable lyrics and slightly raspy vocals with R&B and Pop beats.
 Inspired early on by singers like Erykah Badu and Alicia Keys, and current influences like Banks and H.E.R, Madeleine created her own authentic style – best described as alternative R&B.

 Her love for music started at a young age when she sang in the children's church choir and her biggest musical idol was Michael Jackson.

-In 2013 she was chosen among 200 applicants for the six week workshop “Popkurs” in Hamburg with teachers as Peter Weihe and Jane Comerford.
+In 2013, she was chosen among over 200 applicants for the famous Pop Music program “Popkurs” in Hamburg with teachers such as Peter Weihe and Jane Comerford.

-In Fall 2014 she attended Berklee College of Music in Boston for one year on a merit-based scholarship with a focus on Songwriting and Performance, where her teachers included Gabrielle Goodman, Livingston Taylor and Lenny Stallworth.
+In Fall 2014, she attended Berklee College of Music in Boston on a merit-based scholarship with a focus on Songwriting and Performance, where her teachers included Gabrielle Goodman, Livingston Taylor and Lenny Stallworth.